wavefunction91/IntegratorXX/README.md

 ## Major Contributors

-* David Williams-Young - LBNL (dbwy at lbl dot goc)
+* David Williams-Young - LBNL (dbwy at lbl dot gov)
 * Susi Lehtola - University of Helsinki

 ## Implemented Quadratures

 A note on quadrature classifications:
 * Primitive quadratures are those generated on a finite bound (e.g. Gauss quadrature rules).
 The general software design pattern of IntegratorXX is to build up higher-order quadrature rules (e.g. radial transformation, etc) from these primitive quadratures.
-* Radial quadratures are convolutions of primitive quadrature rules with a radial transformation scheme (mapping the natural domain of the primitive quadrature to postive semiindefinite).
+* Radial quadratures are convolutions of primitive quadrature rules with a radial transformation scheme (mapping the natural domain of the primitive quadrature to positive semi-indefinite).
 The jacobian of the transformation *is* included while the radial component of the spherical jacobian is *not*
 * Angular quadratures integrate over $S^2$ (solid angle).
 It is typically the case that these are manually constructed to integrate spherical harmonics up to a specific order, and are thus only compatible witch *specific* grid orders.